T

 Insider tips

-• Utilize Budapest's efficient public transport (metro, trams, buses) with a travel card.
+• Utilize Budapest's excellent public transport system (trams, metro, buses).
+Consider a travel pass.

 Packing highlights